 minecraft_server.jarthat does not bring up a playable GUI.

 - Logical server - The logical server is what runs game logic: mob spawning, weather, updating inventories, health, AI, and all other game mechanics.
-The logical server is present within the physical server, but is also can run inside a physical client together with a logical client, as a single player world.
+The logical server is present within a physical server, but it also can run inside a physical client together with a logical client, as a single player world.
 The logical server always runs in a thread named the

 - Logical client - The logical client is what accepts input from the player and relays it to the logical server.
 In addition, it also receives information from the logical server and makes it available graphically to the player.
 The logical client runs in the